How to Work Out Pro-Rata

-You've undoubtedly heard the term ‘pro rata'.
-But do you know exactly what it means and how to work out pro-rata pay and holiday entitlement for your employees?
+As an employer you've undoubtedly heard the term ‘pro rata', but do you know exactly what it means and how to work out pro-rata pay and holiday entitlement calculations for your employees?

-If you need immediate support to calculate pro rata salary for your employees, get in touch with one of our experts on 0800 470 2820
+Get immediate support to calculate pro rata salary and holiday entitlement for your employees, get in touch with a member of our expert HR advisory team on 0808 501 6651.

 What is pro rata salary?